saucelabs/sauce-docs/docs/secure-connections/ipsec-vpn.md

 ## Bandwidth Recommendations

-We recommend the following as general guidelines, rather than requirements, to ensure that your tunnel can support your desired number of concurrent sessions.
+General guidelines for IPSec VPN tunnels described in the table below ensure that your tunnel can support your desired number of concurrent sessions.

+**NOTE**: We set up all customer IPSec VPN connections as a redundant (a.k.a.
+High Availability) pool with two tunnel gateways.

 | Number of Concurrent Sessions | Recommended Number of IPSec Tunnels | Recommended Total Bandwidth
 | :-------------------------- | :--- | :---